 Let’s proceed to the western wall of the Music Room wing, where 5 tall windows await our attention.
-Although these exposures are at “ground level,” a ladder is still required.
+Although these exposures are at “ground level,” a step ladder is still required.
 For the windows are 6 feet tall, and the wing sits atop a high foundation.
-(Yes, the wing requires a paint job, too.
-But let’s save that for springtime, okay?)
+(Yes, I know the wing needs a paint job.
+Let’s save that for springtime, okay?)

 Will vinegar clean windows?
 Well, maybe it will clean yours, if they aren’t particularly dirty.
 But it certainly won’t clean mine.
 Speaking from experience, vinegar isn’t an effective grime-cutter.

 To remove the soap, give the window another firm spray of water.
 The washing-solution, be it the Windex mop-version, or the homemade formula, will rinse away without leaving any streaks.
-Both solutions are fast-drying, too.
+Both solutions are fast-drying.